MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/faqs-course.md

 MP3 & OGG

-## Practice Quiz and Exam
+## Non-graded assessments and graded assessments

-### What is the difference between practice quizzes and graded assessments?
+### What is the difference between non-graded assessments and graded assessments?

 The platform provides two types of assessments in the form of a graded and non-graded assessment containing one or more multiple-choice questions, fill the blanks, true or false or multi answer, multiple choice questions:

 - **Non-Graded Assessment** - This serves as a refresher for learners and facilitates revision of a particular lesson.
-There is no limit to the number of practice quizzes you can add to a course.
+There is no limit to the number of non-graded assessments you can add to a course.

 - **Graded Assessment** - This is used to evaluate learners on their proficiency and knowledge in a particular course to measure learning outcomes.
-Unlike a practice quiz, a graded assessment has a limited number of attempts and a passing percentage as specified by the trainer.
+Unlike a non-graded assessment, a graded assessment has a limited number of attempts and a passing percentage as specified by the trainer.

 Learn more [**here**](../content-management/create-content/create-course-category/add-assessments-to-a-course.md).

-### How many Graded and Non Graded Assessments can be there for a course?
+### How many graded and non-graded assessments can be there for a course?

-There is no limit to the number of Quizzes you can add to a course.
+There is no limit to the number of non-graded assessments you can add to a course.

 ### Can we set passing criteria and limit the number of attempts for assessments?